-Business and Performance
+A. Business and Performance

 The Company's main lines of business are Motor, Fire and Liability classes which in total account for 90% of the overall business portfolio.
-In 2021, the Company continued to operate in a challenging environment achieving high profitability levels.
-The Company's net technical result from Cyprus operations amounted to €12,6m (2020: €11,8m).
-Overall, the Company experienced growth in both written and earned premiums during the year.
-The Company's total net claims ratio for Cyprus operations increased slightly from 34,4% in 2020 to 34,8% in 2021.
-It is noted that the 2020 ratio was exceptionally low as a result of lower Motor claims during the first Covid-19 lockdown period in March-May 2020.
+In 2022, the Company continued to operate in a challenging environment achieving high profitability levels.
+The premium production for the year increased by 11%, with total gross written premium income amounting to $\xi$ 59,0m (2021: $\xi$ 53,3m).
+The Company's net technical result from Cyprus operations accounted to $\xi$ 10,9m (2021: $\xi$ 12,6m) lower from prior year due to higher claims and expense cost.
+The Company's total net claims ratio for Cyprus operations increased slightly from 34,8% in 2021 to 36,4% in 2022 mainly driven by the motor line of business.
+Section A of the Report provide details of the overall business and performance of the Company within the reporting year.

-System of Governance
+B. System of Governance